 Are corgis good at herding sheep?

-Corgis are indeed highly skilled at herding sheep, and their services are frequently employed on farms for this essential task.
+Corgis are highly skilled at herding sheep.
+Their services are frequently employed on farms.

 Their strong herding instinct, combined with their remarkable agility and speed, makes them perfectly suited for managing sheep.